Can you use Niacinamide and Vitamin C together in skincare?

 The simple answer is yes, but it is possible that the combination might not benefit your skin, depending on the form and concentration of the two ingredients.

-Cosmetic chemist Perry Romanowski told Byrdie, "Generally speaking, Vitamin C needs to be used at a low pH in order to be effective, while niacinamide works better at a higher/neutral pH."
-That being said, Vitamin C and niacinamide products are made to benefit the skin but may cause irritation if your skin is too sensitive.
+Cosmetic chemist Perry Romanowski told Byrdie, "Generally speaking, Vitamin C needs to be used at a low pH to be effective, while niacinamide works better at a higher/neutral pH."
+That being said, Vitamin C and niacinamide products are made to benefit the skin, but may cause irritation if your skin is too sensitive.
 However, dermatologist Emily Arch added, "If the two ingredients weren't compatible, we'd all suffer when using topical niacinamide" because our skin naturally has Vitamin C.

-According to Healthline, you can safely use the two power ingredients together.
+According to Healthline, you can safely use the two powerful ingredients together.
 Dermatologist Meena Singh debunks the myth that using them together is bad and said, "This stems from outdated research using pure forms of niacinamide with ascorbic acid.
 They were combined at a very high temperature and shown to form nicotinic acid, which can lead to skin irritation."

 Board-certified internist Zion Ko Lamm shared in a TikTok video that you can use niacinamide and Vitamin C together.
 However, you should let the Vitamin C product dry completely before applying niacinamide.